DioneMentis/fireandlion/terms.md

 If we have any disputes, we will resolve them first through direct discussion, then arbitration if absolutely necessary.
 We will agree on the arbitrator.
 The dispute will be resolved finally by the arbitrator, whose decision will be binding.
 During a dispute, you will continue to pay for ongoing maintenance services.

-This is the only agreement we have between us regarding the work.
-It replaces and supersedes any other agreements.
+This is the only agreement we have between us regarding the work, replacing and superseding any other agreements unless those other agreements are subject to this one, made in writing, and signed by both parties.
+In the event of a conflict between this agreement and another agreement, this agreement takes precedence.

 This agreement is subject to the laws of the Republic of South Africa.